shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 # Recent Changes

 Please see the VERSION_LOG.md for details on recent changes.
 This is for documentation but also because the manuscript is under review.
+Notably there was an issue regarding sample names that do not match their mzML file names.
+This has been fixed as of 2/28/24.
 # PythonCentricPipelineForMetabolomics (PCPFM)

 The PythonCentricPipelineForMetabolomics (PCPFM) aims to be an all-in-one pre-processing pipeline for LC-MS metabolomics datasets leveraging the data quality and performance improvements offered by our pre-processing software Asari.